fvvsantana/matrixlib/README.md

-It's meant to be a humble C++ matrix(2d) library.
-Although, at least the following goals are desired to be achieved:
+I made this project to learn how to use templates, operator overloading and other overloadings in C++.
+This project is a library for matrix operations in C++.
+I'm glad that years after implementing it, this project was really useful in a bigger project of computer graphics.

+The learned concepts in this project were:

--overload constructors, destructors, typecast and assign operators.
+* Overloading of constructors, destructors, typecast and assign operators.

--implement the +, -, /, *, [] and << operators.
+* Implementation of the +, -, /, \*, [], << and maybe more operators.

--use the templates to make generic functions about the data type (int, double, float, etc.).
+* Use of templates to make generic functions that accepts flexible data types (int, double, float, etc.).

--implement a print function, try to create a standard identity matrix.

--use the standard rules in equations with different data-types.

--change the sets and gets to the cpp file.

--overload == and != operator.

--make a c++11 version using the "auto" keyword.
+* How to create namespaces.

+* CMake and Makefile.